lpantano/mypubs/post/mirqc_with_bcbio.md

 hsa-let-7a appears in all samples.
 If you check the processed data is not due to wrong alignment.
-It would be interesting to figure out whether this signal is because of contamintation or errors in sequencing or/and amplification.
+It would be interesting to figure out whether this signal is because of contamintation or errors during sequencing or/and during amplification.

 ### clusters abundance detection of miRQC samples
 Similarly to miRs, we can do the same for other small RNAs detected by